These functions can be used when generating random data values.

 API DEFINITIONrand::int() -> int

-If two numbers are provided, then the function generates a random int, between two numbers.
+If two numbers are provided, then the function generates a random int between two numbers.

-API DEFINITIONrand::int(number, number) -> int
+API DEFINITIONrand::int($from: int, $to: int) -> int

 The following example shows this function, and its output, when used in a RETURN statement: